tcoppex/stochastic-reminder/README.md

 - Fixed and random scheduling with possible overlapped days,
 - Triggered on specific days of the week,
 - Specify both the title and long-form multiline message,
-- Availables with sound, vibration, both or none,
+- Availables with custom sound, vibration, both or none,
 - Exact alarm for non silent notifications,
 - Battery preserving scheduling on silent notifications,
 - Supported languages: Français 🇫🇷, Italiano 🇮🇹, Español 🇪🇸 und Deutsch 🇩🇪.